-If you are a fan of macro photography, Tecno Camon i4 can really provide you this feature on a budget.
+If you are a fan of macro photography, Tecno Camon i4 can provide you with this feature on a budget.
 It captures good macro shots, keeping the colors natural and the details maintained.

 The bokeh effect also produces inconsistent results.
-Sometimes it produces great portraits with the subject properly outlined and sometimes it does expand blotches of artificial blur across the subject.
-Especially if the color of the background and the subject is same, the camera struggles to tell the foreground from the background.
+Sometimes it produces excellent portraits with the subject adequately outlined, and sometimes it does expand blotches of artificial blur across the subject.
+Especially if the color of the background and the subject is the same, the camera struggles to tell the foreground from the background.

-At night, the camera performs great and keeps the blacks deep, while maintaining all the other colors naturally in the picture.
-Since there is no dedicated night mode in the Tecno Camon i4, so you might experience some grain in the night time pictures.
+At night, the camera performs excellent and keeps the blacks deep, while maintaining all the other colors naturally in the picture.
+Since there is no dedicated night mode in the Tecno Camon i4, so you might experience some grain in the nighttime pictures.
 This also implies that it will not take good pictures in extreme lowlight conditions.

 The AI integration in the camera of Tecno Camon i4 enables it to snap AR selfies.
-Augmented Reality mode includes various effects that you can implement on the picture in real time within the viewfinder.
-This mode also smoothens the skin too much but also adds a fun element to the pictures by placing cartoons and animations.
+Augmented Reality mode includes various effects that you can implement on the picture in real-time within the viewfinder.
+This mode also smoothens the skin too much but also adds a fun element to the images by placing cartoons and animations.

-All in all, the camera in the Tecno Camon i4 is a mixed bag in which sometimes you can get a really great picture and sometimes you might get really disappointed.
+All in all, the camera in the Tecno Camon i4 is a mixed bag in which sometimes you can get a great picture and sometimes you might get disappointed.

 This new offering from Tecno is no doubt promising for entry-level users.
-The specs are properly utilized and the software optimization is great.
-HiOS definitely benefits the device with its great features instead of lagging it down.
-The OS does not feel intimidating and is well balanced.
+The specs are appropriately utilized, and software optimization is excellent.
+HiOS benefits the device with its great features instead of lagging it down.
+The OS does not feel intimidating and is well-balanced.

 The design and handling of the phone are also great.
 From the placement of buttons to the weight of the phone, everything is just appropriate and is kept plain and simple.

-We have said this before, we’ll say it again; the battery on this device is shockingly amazing.
+We have said this before, we’ll repeat it; the battery on this device is shockingly incredible.
 I was not expecting a 3400mAh battery to last long, but it did.
-Thanks to the AI integration, the system resources are well utilized and the battery works great.
+Thanks to AI integration, the system resources are well utilized, and the battery works great.